Skip to Content

 3. Whisk the egg yolks and cheese together and let it come to room temperature while you prep the rest of the stuff.

-4. OK, here’s where stuff gets exciting.
-You’re going to add some of the starchy pasta water to the rendered fat in the pan where you browned the guanciale.
+4. Add some of the starchy pasta water to the rendered pork fat in the pan where you browned the guanciale.
 Simmer the pasta in that fat-water situation for two minutes.

 5. Temper the egg yolk-cheese mixture by slowly whisking in 1/4 cup of pasta water.

-7. It should look a lot like creamy carbonara now!
+8. It should look a lot like creamy carbonara now!
 Quickly toss the browned guanciale into the pasta and dig in immediately!
+And if you love this carbonara recipe, try our decadent Vodka Sauce Carbonara next.

 pasta carbonara topped with flaky salt and Romano in a bowl made with spaghetti, egg yolks, Pecorino Romano and guanciale